MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 - [Editing reference articles](/powershell/scripting/community/contributing/editing-cmdlet-ref)

 PlatyPS has a specific schema that is uses for cmdlet reference.
 That schema only allows certain Markdown blocks in specific sections of the document.
-If you put the unsupported content in wrong location, the PlatyPS build step fails.
+If you put the unsupported content in the wrong location, the PlatyPS build step fails.
 See the [schema][] documentation in the PlatyPS repository.

 For a complete example of well-formed cmdlet reference, see [Get-Item][].

 After providing the required content for each of your cmdlets, you need to make sure that you update the module landing page.
-Verify your module has the correct GUID and Help Link in the YAML front-matter of the `<module-name>.md` file.
+Verify your module has the correct `Module Guid` and `Download Help Link` values in the YAML metadata of the `<module-name>.md` file.
 Add any missing metadata.

 Also, you may notice that some cmdlets may be missing a **Synopsis** (_short description_).
 The following command updates the module landing page with your **Synopsis** description text.
 Open the